We found 6 neurologists who accept Anthem near Poway, CA.

 Clinical interests: Neurological Disorders

-Dr. Richard Schumann is a neurology (brain & spinal cord disease) specialist.
-Dr. Schumann's hospital/clinic affiliations include Poudre Valley Hospital and Medical Center of the Rockies.
+Dr. Richard Schumann practices neurology (brain & spinal cord disease).
+Dr. Schumann attended medical school at MCP Hahnemann School of Medicine.
 He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Sharp Health Plan.
-He attended medical school at MCP Hahnemann School of Medicine.

 Conditions / Treatments

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)